 Slough

 § This page gives an overview of the Slough local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Slough, in Berkshire, is a major urban centre west of London, with a strong industrial and commercial heritage.
 The town centre has modern developments, cultural venues, and parks such as Herschel Park.
 The Grand Union Canal and Jubilee River run nearby, while surrounding countryside and villages contrast with the urban core.
 Its geography reflects its role as a transport and business hub, balanced by pockets of green space.

-The administrative boundary of Slough can be viewed on OpenStreetMap: District Boundary of Slough.
+The administrative boundary of Slough can also be viewed on OpenStreetMap: District Boundary of Slough.

 Key Facts about Slough